 6. Set consistent standards

-Automation helps you find issues before your users do.
+Automation helps you find accessibility issues before your users do.

 Let’s say you have a range of content creators working on separate parts of your site.

 Automation helps you create consistency everywhere, not just in accessibility but also across the whole user experience.

 You should of course do your basic checks as decided by WCAG, but also you should go over and above what is legally required.